dceejay/RedMap/README.md

 ### Updates

+- v2.11.2 - allow thicknesss of arc to be specified by weight
 - v2.11.1 - Better handle KML point info - add popup.
 - v2.11.0 - Add option to smooth tracks using bezier curves.
 - v2.10.0 - Save latest position to browser for refresh if in iframe/dashboard.
 Allow fractional Zoom levels.